georgwittberger/salesforce-community-pwa/README.md

 - Upgrade a Lightning Community to an installable Progressive Web App
 - Web app manifest to define custom icons for the installed app
-- Simple service worker which can be enhanced for offline support
+- Service worker with basic fallback to an offline page

 ## Installation